schwartztyler98/tschwartz.github.io/index.md

 Within the next year, my goal is to transition into the Cybersecurity field, specifically within Governance, Risk and Compliance (GRC).
 I am preparing to take the **Security+** exam.
 Upon passing the exam, I will begin studying for the **Certified Information Systems Security Professional (CISSP)**.

- following a header.
-*   This is an unordered list following a header.
-*   This is an unordered list following a header.

 ##### Header 5

 1. This is an ordered list following a header.